 The Beethoven tour is the central project of the BTHVN2020 main theme 'Bonn cosmopolitan'.
 The multimedia tour with stations on various themes and aspects of Ludwig van Beethoven is intended to bring the artist's life in public space in a new way.
 The installation of the tour is to be permanently preserved after 2020.
 The app for the new Beethoven tour BTHVN Story and BTHVN Region is intended exclusively for mobile devices.

 In the app, which was commissioned by Deutsche Telekom AG, the 22-year-old virtual Beethoven takes users to seven places in downtown Bonn.
 The places played a significant role in his life.
 He explains the most important details in each case.
 Augmented reality, 3D objects and overlay functions of buildings that no longer exist bring users closer to Beethoven's most important stations before he left for Vienna.
-Selected piano pieces by young international musicians of the Telekom Piano Competition complete this experience.
+Since spring 2021, those interested can also experience the augmented reality tour from home.
+Selected piano pieces by young international musicians complete this experience.
 The playful passion is also rewarded: At each sight, virtual lost objects such as music sheets, chandeliers and coins can be collected and put into a virtual backpack.
 The reward is a digital gift.